 Cavaliers send Suns to franchise-record 16th straight loss

-CLEVELAND — Kevin Love‘s presence makes an obvious difference for the Cleveland Cavaliers.
+CLEVELAND (AP) — Kevin Love’s presence makes an obvious difference for the Cleveland Cavaliers.

 Playing his third game since returning from foot surgery, Love had 16 points and 11 rebounds and Cleveland sent the Phoenix Suns to a franchise-record 16th straight loss, 111-98 on Thursday night.